tdoug19/ENSE_375/Lab-6/flutter-testing.md

 </details>

 ## Assignment
-Just like in last lab, your requirements have changed and you must implement the Phase 1 and Phase 2 modifictions.
+Just like in last lab, your requirements have changed and you must implement the Phase 1 and Phase 2 modifications.
 Now test your new Widgets with automated tests in your `bmi_test.dart`  file as per the previous lab requitements.

 ## Submission